joeycastillo/Sensor-Watch-Documentation/src/firmware/prebuilt.md

 Focus
 -----

-**Required Mod:** Countdown timer requires soldering the buzzer connector.
+**Required Mod:** Tomato and countdown timer requires soldering the buzzer connector.

 For folks who want to use the watch for productivity.